sous-chefs/powershell/README.md

 ### `powershell_module`

-Installs or uninstalls a Powershell module
+Installs or uninstalls a Powershell module.
+You either need to install rubyzip with chef_gem or include the default recipe before using this resource.

 #### Actions